Rutuja74/The-Spark-Foundation-Internship-Tasks/README.md

 Create storyboards.
 Screen record along with your audio explaining the charts and interpretations.

+# Task-5
+EXPLORATORY DATA ANALYSIS-SPORTS
+Perform EDA on dataset 'Indian Premier League'

+As a sports analyst,find out the most sucessful teams,players and factors contributing win or loss of a team.

+Suggest teams or players a company should endorse for its products.

+You can choose any of the tool of your choice (Python/R/Tableau/PowerBI/Excel)

 # Task-6 :

 Prediction using Decision Tree Algorithm(Level - Intermediate)